 How much do you want to know about the donor?

 Would you like to know as much as possible about the donor, or do you prefer to only know the basics?
-This consideration will help you to choose between an Extended Profile and a Basic Profile.
+This consideration will help you to choose between an Extended or Basic sperm donor Profile.
 An Extended Profile contains a lot of personal information including baby photos and an audio clip with the donor’s voice.
 A sperm donor with a Basic Profile only provides you with essential information such as ethnicity, physical characteristics and education/job.

-If you would like to know as much as possible about your donor, you also have the option to choose an Extended Profile with Adult Photos.
+If you would like to know as much as possible about your donor, you also have the option to choose an Extended Profile with pictures of the sperm donor as an adult.

 Should your donor be exclusive?